MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-CsTeamsShiftsConnectionInstance.md

 ```

 ### -Proxy
-The URI for the proxy server to use
+The URI for the proxy server to use.

 ```yaml
 Type: Uri